gamesbook/protograf/docs/source/hexagonal_grids.rst

       Each has the following properties that differ from the defaults:

       - *x* and *y* are used to set the upper-left corner of the grid
-      - *rows* sets the number of rows  in the grid
+      - *rows* - number of rows  in the grid
-      - *cols* sets the number of columns in the grid
+      - *cols* - number of columns in the grid

       In the green pointy grid: